|Information for: Visitors | Applicants | Current Students | Teachers | Alumni|

 Patricia Moon (firstname.lastname@example.org)

 Patricia Moon began teaching English to her mom when they were stationed in Ft.
 Eustis, VA.
 At the age of seven, she was a class language aide for her elementary school peers while attending a DOD school at Camp Hialeah in Pusan, South Korea.
 These early experiences cultivated a love for languages and helping others learn English.
 She began working at the English Language Institute as an interaction leader (language assistant) while pursuing her Master'sdegree in Linguistics.
 She has continued to work at the English Language Institute as an instructor, skills coordinator, academic coordinator, and currently, as the Associate Director.
-Current academic interests include discourse in the classroom, cross-cultural communication, and perception of aural and visual texts.
+Current academic interests include discourse in the classroom, cross-cultural communication, and comprehension in written and spoken language.

 Karen Owens (email@example.com)